How to Use Your Breast Milk Powder

 • Store sealed pouches in a cool, dry, indoor place—not in vehicles, garages, or outdoors.

 • Once a pouch is opened, store in a cool, dry place with the zipper tightly sealed.
-Do not store it in the refrigerator.
-Discard unused powder after 3 days.

 ADDITIONAL INFO